 Domenica Amato produces distinctive wines inspired by the grape growing regions on the coasts and islands of the Mediterranean Sea.
-Sourced from small, family-owned vineyards, and hand-made with passion and authenticity, these wines are best enjoyed with your loved ones around the Sunday dinner table.
+Sourced from small, family-owned vineyards, and hand-made with passion and authenticity using old-world methods, these wines are available in extremely limited quantities and are best enjoyed with your loved ones around the Sunday dinner table.

 Each wine is produced in extremely small quantities, and our offerings may change from year to year based on the discovery of an exciting new vineyard source or the desire to experiment with different varieties, styles or blends.